Mind, Body, Heart And Soul

 The release of certain chemicals will be experienced as a set of internal sensations.
 We experience anger as an increase in heart rate, blood pressure, breathing, perspiration and body temperature.
 Anxiety is a racing heart, shallow breathing and a restriction in the chest.
 Joy, peace or calm is a lowered heart rate and a sense of relaxation.

-Each experience of the external world has a particular vibrational energy and associated chemical or emotional recipe.
+Each external world experience has a particular vibrational energy and associated chemical or emotional recipe.
 The mammalian brain stores these recipes and will retrieve them to run again the next time you encounter something of a similar frequency.
 It is designed to tell you exactly how safe or unsafe your physical body is.

 Learn more… ”What Are Emotions And Where Do They Come From?”